Reviews You Can Rely On

 More expensive

 The fourth and newest Santa Cruz Stigmata took top honors in our gravel bike test - again.
-What was once a quick and twitchy cyclocross race bike is now a brawny drop bar, adventure, gravel rig.
+What was once a quick and twitchy cx race bike is now a brawny drop bar, adventure, gravel rig.
 The Stigmata's new geometry, like most modern trail bikes, adds some reach to facilitate pulling the headtube angle back to 69.5 and steepening the seat tube just a touch.
-The CC carbon framed rig is built for gravel but is more versatile than ever.
+The CC carbon-framed rig is built for gravel and is more versatile than ever.
 The frame keeps its bike packing ability but will rely on straps instead of fixed mounting points, keeping it light and clean-looking.
-A handy glove box in the downtube, a Universal Derailleur Hanger, and suspension-corrected geometry are amongst the additions to the new platform.
+A handy glove box in the downtube, a Universal Derailleur Hanger, and suspension-corrected geometry are additions that brought the bike's complete weight to an ounce over 20 pounds.

 The ride quality is forgiving, but nothing about the bike feels inefficient.
-The Stigmata is lightweight, stiff, and quick to accelerate, yet the frame features enough compliance to enhance the rider's comfort over rough terrain.
-The Apex build we tested worked quite well, and this bike is ready to jump into a gravel race or go on just about any back-road adventure.
-If we have an issue with the Stigmata, it's the price.
-The Apex build is their least expensive bike, but it's still quite pricey.
+The Stigmata is lightweight, stiff, and quick to accelerate but still compliant enough to enhance your comfort in rough terrain.
+The Apex build is fairly basic but rode well; this bike is gran fondo ready but won't let you down on a bike packing adventure.
+Our only real issue with the Stigmata is the price.
+While the Apex build is their least expensive bike, it's still relatively expensive.

-The bike's performance was solid but quite different from the third-generation Stigmata.
-Most significantly, the outgoing model's 72-degree headtube angle has been relaxed a whopping 2.5 degrees, and it now comes with a taller fork, allowing you to run a suspension fork without further geometry changes.
-The new model gained over an inch of reach which meant no toe overlap on our size large test bike.
-All considered, the Stigmata is a solid buy for the consumer seeking high-end performance in a versatile, high-quality model.
-Mountain bikers looking for a drop bar companion will appreciate the revised front end with handling reminiscent of a fast cross-country bike.
+All bikes considered, the Stigmata is our tester's favorite and a solid buy for the consumer seeking high-end performance in a versatile, high-quality model.
+Mountain bikers looking for a drop bar companion will appreciate the updated front end with handling reminiscent of a fast cross-country bike.

 The Stigmata's combination of relaxed geometry, dampened ride quality, and in-frame storage makes it a delight to ride.